rstone770/food/recipes/ShrimpBoil.md

 4. Add shrimp.
 Cook for 2-3 minutes, they should be pink and opaque.

-5. Remove of heat and let soak for 10-15 minutes.
+5. Remove off heat and let soak for 10-15 minutes.

-6. Reserve 1 cup of brine and drain the boil.
+6. Reserve 1 cup of brine and drain boil.

-7. Whisk the butter into the brine reserve and pour over the remaining mixture.
+7. Whisk butter into the brine reserve and pour over the remaining mixture.
 Stir and serve.